galaxyproject/galaxy-helm/README.md

 ## Deployment scenarios

 Here we show different examples on how to deploy Galaxy on Kubernetes with these helm charts for Galaxy.
+Many of the options above can be combined, it only requires the correct settings on the `--set` part.

 ### SQLite local deploy on Minikube